lukeheath/learn-react/README.md

 Let's create a new _Local Component_ to illustrate.
 Take note of the location of the file.
 We've placed it inside the _Example_ Container folder.
 That's because we plan to never use this outside of the Example Container and if we get rid of it some day, we want it to go away too.

-> This is personal preference for my own file organization.
+> This is a personal preference for my own file organization.
 If you don't like it, toss it out! :)

 _src: `/assets/js/containers/Example/components/Counter.jsx`_
 ```